 After all of the glass had gelled, they troweled on a coat of slightly thickened epoxy to fill the fabric pattern and fair the surface.

 Paul used a large bucket with a mark on the inside which equaled five lbs. of WEST SYSTEM® 105 Resin for mixing.
 He would weigh out 1 lb. of 205 Fast Hardener and add that to the resin in the bucket.
 Mixing was accomplished with a 3″ diameter paint mixer on a ½” drill.
-After mixing for a few minutes, and scraping the sides of the container with a large mixing stick, the mixture was quickly applied or thickened with fillers
+After mixing for a few minutes, and scraping the sides of the container with a large mixing stick, the mixture was quickly applied or thickened with fillers.
+See Big Batch Mixing Methods for details on how to do this.

 When filler materials were added to make an epoxy putty, the resin/hardener combination was measured and mixed first.
-Then the mixed epoxy was poured into a plaster bucket mixer, which is a machine the spins a five gallon pail while holding a scraper paddle against the side of the pail.
+Then the mixed epoxy was poured into a plaster bucket mixer, which is a machine that spins a five-gallon pail while holding a scraper paddle against the side of the pail.
 The filler was added, and the bucket mixer was left to run for a few more minutes.
-The sides of the five gallon bucket were scraped with a canoe paddle.
-As soon as the thickened mixture was taken out of the mixer, it was spread on a palette, to avoid heat build up and extend working time.
+The sides of the five-gallon bucket were scraped with a canoe paddle.
+As soon as the thickened mixture was taken out of the mixer, it was spread on a palette, to avoid heat build-up and extend working time.

 For mixing large amounts of epoxy and fillers, a bucket mixer is a great contraption.
 They are generally used by masonry contractors to mix wet plaster or mortar.